 - It can get lonely: Independent travel doesn't give you as much room to make friends.
 While it's not entirely impossible, you're less likely to find people doing the same exact travel as you are.
 Still, you could definitely form friendships in all the places you visit, if you're open to making conversations at hostels or local restaurants!

 - You have to be completely self-reliant As the sole travel planner, you're responsible for booking flights, reserving museum tickets, researching which route to take, etc. There isn't anyone to hold your hand -- which can be either a good or bad thing, depending on the type of traveler you are!

 Choosing independent travel requires you to have the most active role in the planning and experience of your trip.
 If you want to design every aspect of your trip to as rigid or flexible standards as you desire, independent travel is a good choice.

 All in all, the type of trip you choose completely depends on your personality, budget, appetite for risk and adventure, and experience dealing with the travel grind.
 If you prefer to retain complete control of your trip, independent travel might be your style.
 If you want to visit a destination with a little help but still call most of the shots -- try a self-guided tour.
-If you decide that having a guide will make your experience better through convenience or helping you really immerse yourself in the culture, book a guided tour.
+If you decide that having a guide will make your experience better through convenience or helping you really immerse yourself in the culture, book a guided tour and travel with a new group of friends!
 In the end, the choice is entirely yours.